What Is The Formula Of The Nitride Ion

 Gallium Nitride (GaN) Semiconductors

 Gallium nitride (GaN) has revolutionized the semiconductor industry, particularly in the areas of high-power and high-frequency electronics.
-GaN-based transistors are used in power amplifiers, radio frequency (RF) devices, and light-emitting diodes (LEDs).
+But gaN-based transistors are used in power amplifiers, radio frequency (RF) devices, and light-emitting diodes (LEDs).
 The wide bandgap of GaN allows for higher breakdown voltages and more efficient operation at high temperatures compared to traditional silicon-based devices.
 Recent advancements include the development of GaN-on-silicon technology, which allows for the cost-effective production of GaN devices on large-diameter silicon wafers.

 Aluminum Nitride (AlN) Substrates